MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

   metadata errors are fixed before the new vnX.Y metadata directories are created, otherwise you'll have to check both vnX.Y and HEAD.

-  * Run ``fcm diff`` on HEAD.
+  * Run ``git difftool origin/main``.
 Are the changes sensible?
 They often just involve moving sections of meta-data to be in the correct alphabetical order.

     .. important::